syyunn/DeepWTO/README.md

 ## About the project
 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the this previous project, this time the project has narrow downed to the classification task to predict which country wins the legal battle in __[WTO](https://www.wto.org)__.
+Compare to the this previous project, this time the project has narrow down its task to classification, to predict each legal provision of __[WTO] (https://www.wto.org)__ falls into which following 3 classes:

+    1) not cited
+    2) cited but consistent
+    3) cited and inconsistent

+upon given problematic acts of a government.

 This project is assumed to achieve following two main goals:

-1. Build a __dataset__ so that everyone can participate in this legal prediction agenda in __objective manner__
+1. Build a __dataset__ so that everyone can participate in this legal prediction/classification agenda in __objective manner__
-2. Performs a __classification__ with simple neural networks to achieve the naive-baseline, __50% >__ accuracy of the classification task.
+2. Performs a __prediction__ with simple neural networks to achieve the naive-baseline, __33% >__ accuracy of the classification task.

-    This project expanded its direction to predict the density of probability of inconsistency upon all the provisions provided in WTO upon given textual data of factual aspect

 ### Dataset